gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 - intermediate to advanced at React
 - front-end developer
-- prefer using google search and/or `ctrl + f` to find things on the gatsbyjs.org site
+- prefer using a search engine and/or `ctrl + f` to find things on the gatsbyjs.org site

 Looking for: